matthewweaver/dask-data-pipeline/README.md

 **Be sure to set aside at least 15-30 minutes near the end of the session to ensure Part 3 gets completed.**

-The objective is not necessarily to _finish_ the exercise, it's to observe how you proceeds through the work required.
+The objective is not necessarily to _finish_ the exercise, it's to observe how you proceed through the work required.
 Use the exercise as an opportunity to show what **quality production code** looks like.

 > If using Python we recommend using the `pandas` package for this exercise.